regolith-linux/regolith-desktop-website/content/_index.md

 The login manager will need to be restarted for the new desktop session to be recognized.
 The easiest way of restarting it is to reboot your system.

 {{< hint warning >}}
 The Regolith Desktop is very different from common desktop environments.
-By default does not use docks, icon folders, or global drop-down menus.
+By default it does not use docks, icon folders, or global drop-down menus.
 See the [Getting Started guide]({{< ref "/docs/using-regolith/first-launch" >}}) for important details.
 {{< /hint >}}

 {{< /tab >}}

 {{< tab "Ubuntu 20.04" >}}

 Regolith can be installed as system packages.
-This makes updating and removing easy and consistent.
+This makes updating and removing easier and more consistent.
 The following steps (also available as a [downloadable script](/install-release-ubuntu-20.04-amd64.txt)) describe how to configure your system to read packages from the Regolith package repository and install the desktop package.

 1. Register the Regolith public key to your local `apt`: